Liamsi/r4cppp/graphs/README.md

 # Graphs and arena allocation

-(Note you can run the examples in this chapter by downloading this directory and running `cargo run`).
+(Note you can run the examples in this chapter by downloading this directory, using a beta or nightly tool-chain, and running `cargo run`).

 Graphs are a bit awkward to construct in Rust because of Rust's stringent lifetime and mutability requirements.
 Graphs of objects are very common in OO